 In a statement a firm spokesperson said: “Following the introduction of new accounting rules, the firm changed its accounting policy at the end of [the 2002-03 financial year].
-This created a one-off gain that was credited to a reserve.
+This created a one-off gain that was credited to

 “Over the intervening period, this reserve has been used to help fund certain exceptional costs, for example the restructuring of the firm’s partnership.

 “At the time of the restructuring, we explained that our reserves would be deployed in this way.
 This reserve has now all been spent.”

 The firm has also negotiated new borrowing facilities in advance of the existing facilities expiring next summer.
 It has a £252m undrawn borrowing facility, with £200m expiring in August 2012 and £52m in July.